YukiRain/json2tensorflow/README.md

 # json2tensorflow
-Building tensorflow networks from the most simple JSON codes
+Building tensorflow networks from the most simple JSON codes.
+See json2tf.json as an example for construct tensorflow networks.